Simple product and locally o-minimal theories: Modeling simple product

 We define the language $L_{\text{sim}}$.
 For any pair of constant symbols $(c_1,c_2)$ with $c_1 \in L_1$ and $c_2 \in L_2$, there exists a unique constant symbol $C_{(c_1,c_2)}$ in $L_{\text{sim}}$.
 The language $L_{\text{sim}}$ does not have other constant symbols.

 The set of predicate symbols in $L_{\text{sim}}$ is the disjoint union of those in three languages $L_1$, $L_2$ and $L_{\times}$.
-Here, $L_{\times}$ is the language defined in Definition \ref{def:cartesian}.
-The language $L_{\text{sim}}$ is called \textit{the language of simple product of $L_1$ and $L_2$}. \end{definition}
+Recall that $L_{\times}$ is the language defined in Definition \ref{def:cartesian}.
+The language $L_{\text{sim}}$ is called the \textit{language of simple product of $L_1$ and $L_2$}. \end{definition}

 We then give the definition of the standard simple product.

 \begin{definition}[Standard simple product] Let $L_1$ and $L_2$ be two languages which do not have a function symbol.
 Consider $L_k$-structures $\mathcal M_k$ and their universes $M_k$ for $k=1,2$.
 Set $N=M_1 \times M_2$.